djcarrad/MobilityApp/README.rst

     mobilityapp

-*Note: Only tested on Windows, but the code is pure python with a tkinter gui, so should work fine on Mac and *nix.
+*Note: Only tested on Windows, but the code is pure python with a tkinter gui, so should work fine on Mac and 'nix.